elsampsa/cutefront/docs/creating.rst

 .. code:: javascript

-    createSignals() { /*
+    createSignals() {
-        After each line, declare what datatype the signal carries and when it is emitted.
-        */
-        this.signals.create = new Signal(); // Carries nothing.
-Emitted on new record creating. this.signals.update = new Signal(); // Carries nothing.
-Emitted on record update. this.signals.delete = new Signal(); // Carries uuid string of the datum.
-Emitted when a record is deleted }
+        this.signals.create = new Signal('Carries nothing.
+Emitted on new record creating.');
+        this.signals.update = new Signal('Carries nothing.
+Emitted on record update.');
+        this.signals.delete = new Signal('Carries uuid string of the datum.
+Emitted when a record is deleted');
+    }

-In the comments, you should always write what kind of variable / data structure the signal is carrying
+In the comments, you should always declare what kind of variable / data structure the signal is carrying

 Initialize State
 ----------------